The Simple Life According to Hobbits

 This quote has entranced me since I first read it.
 Not in an actual text, as you might expect from a self-proclaimed Tolkien fanatic; but from a pinned blog post on Pinterest.
 In an online world defining simplicity as white-walled, flawless aesthetics, something about this quote, inspired by the man who created Hobbits, instantly appealed to me.
-Here, maybe, was a simplicity that was still home-like, grounded and rooted in community, nature, and rhythms in a way that the simplicity and minimalism of Pinterest and Instagram don’t really convey.
+Here, maybe, was a simplicity that was still home-like, grounded, and rooted in community, nature, and rhythms in a way that the simplicity and minimalism of Pinterest and Instagram don’t really convey.

-What does simplicity look like, based on the Hobbit lifestyle?
+What does simplicity look like, based on the hobbit lifestyle?
 It’s hardly monochrome wardrobes and blank walls!
 Bilbo Baggins is noted for having entire rooms dedicated to clothing and food and Hobbits, as a rule, are known for their bright clothing.
 At Bilbo’s 111th birthday party, we learn that Hobbits give their party guests gifts, resulting in homes bursting with trinkets.
 Most Hobbits could be accused of being at least slightly covetous of Bilbo’s trunks of gold and large, well-situated home.
-It seems then that this simple life Tolkien speaks of is far less interested in the number of items in one’s possession or size of one’s home.
+It seems then that this simple life Tolkien speaks of is far less interested in the number of items in one’s possession or the size of one’s home.

 In letter 213, Tolkien professed, “I am in fact a Hobbit (in all but size).”
-He goes on to list the things he finds he has in common with the little folk: a love of gardening, trees, farms, pipes, plain food, ornamental waistcoats, mushrooms, simple humor, going to bed and sleeping late, and staying at home.
+He goes on to list the things he finds he has in common with the little folk: a love of gardening, trees, farms, pipes, plain food, ornamental waistcoats, mushrooms, simple humor, going to bed, and sleeping late, and staying at home.
 Anyone who has read The Hobbit or The Lord of the Rings will see that the similarity of his preferences to those of Hobbits is strong.
 And I doubt many of us have read (or watched) scenes of these happy folk without feeling some sense of nostalgic longing; a deep desire for a simpler world.
 What is it about the Shire that draws us in?
-For myself, I can think of a few characteristics, each represented by a particular Hobbit, that draw me in to this world and how they represent a different sort of simplicity that is worth celebrating.
+For myself, I can think of a few characteristics, each represented by a particular Hobbit, that draw me into this world and how they represent a different sort of simplicity that is worth celebrating.
 And, as noted above, they are also attitudes that characterized Tolkien himself.